-- Proseminar in Theatre Research (ENGL 850) All students must take this course in the fall semester of their first year as part of their 30 credits. - Significant participation in an approved theatre production or performance event as dramaturg, director, assistant director, stage manager, assistant stage manager, actor, designer, or technician. - Thesis.
-A candidate for the MA degree must choose an advisor from the Interdisciplinary Theatre Studies faculty before the end of the second semester of study, and prepare a thesis under his/her guidance.
-Before the degree can be conferred, the thesis must be approved by a committee consisting of three faculty members--the advisor, at least one more faculty member from Interdisciplinary Theatre Studies, and one other member--and filed in Memorial Library according to Graduate School deadlines.
+- Pro-seminar in Theatre Research (ENGL 850) All students must take this course in the fall semester of their first year as part of their 30 credits. - Engl 795, taken in the Fall semester of the first year, by those teaching English Literature course - Significant participation in an approved theatre production or performance event as dramaturg, director, assistant director, stage manager, assistant stage manager, actor, designer, or technician.

+- Thesis.
+A candidate for the MA degree must choose an advisor from the Interdisciplinary Theatre Studies faculty before the end of the second semester of study and prepare a thesis under their guidance.
+Before the degree can be conferred, the thesis must be approved by a committee consisting of three faculty members--the advisor, at least one more member from ITS or affiliate faculty, and one other member from an appropriate department or program.
+The approved thesis must be filed according to Graduate School deadlines.
 The thesis should represent independent research carried out by the student in consultation with the thesis committee.
 Students enroll in 5-8 credit hours for completing their thesis. - A one-hour oral defense of the thesis.
-At the defense, the student explains the contribution of the thesis to the field of study, and responds to questions and critiques by the committee.
-Completion of the MA requires successful completion of the thesis and a satisfactory defense of it.
+At the defense, the student explains the contribution of the thesis to the field of study and responds to questions and critiques by the committee.
+Completion of the MA requires successful completion of the thesis and a satisfactory defense of it. - Review the Graduate School's Guide to Completing your Master's Degree This guide includes information about things you need to know and do, graduation information, deadlines, formatting requirements, depositing your thesis, etc.